Facilities and Operations

 Our office manages the onboarding processes, ServiceNow requests (for ITS, phones, moves), renovations and building upgrades, building spaces, furnishings, and much more.

-If you have any questions please contact our office at email@example.com.
+If you have any questions or requests please contact our office at firstname.lastname@example.org.

 In the event of an EMERGENCY dial 220-5333 for Campus Security or dial 9-1-1 for Police, Fire or Ambulance.
 For more information visit the University’s Emergency Plan website.